The planar limit of the $\mathcal{N} = 2$ $\mathbf{E}$-theory: numerical calculations and the large $\lambda$ expansion: Discussion

 \subsection{Acknowledgments}

 This work is supported in part by an Odysseus grant G0F9516N from the FWO and by the KU Leuven C1 grant ZKD1118 C16/16/005.
 PJDS would like to thank M.~Bill\`o for interesting discussions during the initial stages of this work.
+We are also grateful to the authors of \cite{Beccaria:2022ypy} for useful correspondence after the first version of this work appeared.